thunderheadone/one-sdk-ios/README.md

 ```
 Note: This will send a PUT request to ONE.

-#### Append a ‘one-tid’ parameter to a URL to facilitate identity transfer
+#### Append a ‘one-tid’ parameter to a `NSURL` to facilitate identity transfer

-If you have disabled automatic identity transfer, you can still add a ‘one-tid’ parameter to a URL in order to facilitate identity transfer across channels, by calling:
+If you have disabled automatic identity transfer, you can still add a `one-tid` parameter to a link opened from the app programmatically, by calling `getURLWithOneTid` as shown below:

 Swift:
 ```swift